QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

                         0 & 0 & 0 & 0 & 0.1 & -0.1\\
         \end{bmatrix}

-In that example, transitions only occur between adjacent states with the same intensity (except for a ``bouncing'' back of the bottom and top states)
+In that example, transitions only occur between adjacent states with the same intensity (except for a ``bouncing'' back of the bottom and top states).

-This also demonstrates that the elements of the intensity matrix are not probabilities.
-Unlike the discrete case, where every row must sum to one, the rows of :math:`Q` sum to zero, where the diagonal contains the negative value of jumping out of the current state.
-That is

-- :math:`q_{ij} \geq 0` for :math:`i \neq j`
-- :math:`q_{ii} \leq 0`
-- :math:`\sum_{j} q_{ij} = 0`

-Implementing :math:`Q` using its tridiagonal structure
+Implementing the :math:`Q` using its tridiagonal structure

 .. code-block:: julia